ruehlef/PHYS4606_Spring2024/README.md

-# PHYS4606_Spring2024
+# PHYS4606 - Mathematical and Computational Methods for Physics
-This repository contains material for the class PHYS4606 - Mathematical and Computational Methods for Physics
+This repository contains material for the class PHYS4606 - Mathematical and Computational Methods for Physics.